Please note that posts on this site may contain affiliate links

 The boline is a white-handled knife or sickle.
 The handle colors represent the sun and moon, male and female.

 The size of your athame is of no magical relevance, so just choose one that suits your needs.
 Consider where your athame will be used most often.

 If you have a small altar, a smaller athame makes more sense.
 But if you work with a coven, you will probably want an athame large enough to be seen from somewhat far away.

 You should also consider the size of your other tools.
 You don’t want your athame to be much larger or comically smaller than your chalice or wand.

 Don’t forget, though, that you can have multiple athames for different uses.
-Having a few that can be used for different needs means you will have one less thing to worry about and accommodate for.
+Having a few that can be used for various needs means you will have one less thing to worry about and accommodate.

 Traditionally, athames are made of steel or iron with wooden handles.
 However, if you work with the Fae, you may want to avoid iron as it offends the Fae.

 You can find athames made from plastic, wood, bone, resin, or even crystals.